 You get the same great benefits as standard porcelain veneers, but a word of caution here.

 Although dentists in their own right are highly skilled, it takes a whole new skill to actually craft a veneer.
-It is like an art you need to have an eye for producing veneers with and excellent cosmetic finish.
+It is like an art, you need to have an eye for producing veneers with an excellent cosmetic finish.
 This is something specialist dental technicians train long and hard for, particularly with more complex veneers.